Chapter 52:

 They relaxed in the fresh air, dangling from her hexagono.

 'Where should I eat today?
-I eat Indonesian yesterday.
+I ate Indonesian yesterday.
 Maybe I should go to a local restaurant in some neighborhood?'

-In an Iraqi restaurant she enjoyed some Dolma until her hexagono made a noise, Yasmin from the community warehouse sent a massage asking her if she's available.
+In an Iraqi restaurant she enjoyed some dolma until her hexagono made a noise, Yasmin from the community warehouse sent a message asking her if she was available.

 In her way she tinkered with the hexagono to know how to send massages, fully comfortable with moving her eyes to maneuver the screen's magnetic powder.

-Her legs stopped automatically neat the warehouse, rising her head to see a camel near the door.
+Her legs stopped automatically near the warehouse, raising her head to see a camel near the door.

 She and the camel blinked at each other in confusion.